bellmit/attic/README.md

 a failure during cleanup has actually reversed the transaction's side effects, and will not call `abort(context)` once `finish(context)` has been called.

+## Composition Operators

+Transactables can be composed, so long as the result would accept no more than two values, and would return no more than one value.
+The generic sequencing operators are named depending on the types of their downstream argument:

+* `andThen(Action)` appends an Action to any void transactable, producing a new void transactable with the same number of inputs, executing the action as its last step.

+* `before(Query)` appends a Query to any void transactable, producing a new non-void transactable with the same number of inputs, executing the query as its last step to produce the final output.

+* `transformedBy(Transform)` appends a Transform to any non-void transactable, producing a new non-void transactable with the same number of inputs, executing the transform as its last step to produce the final output.

+* `consumedBy(Sink)` appends a Sink to any non-void transactable, producing a new void transactable with the same number of inputs, executing the sink as its last step.
+(This cannot be applied to Merges directly; one of the `intoLeft` or `intoRight` operators must be applied first, to turn the Merge into another kind of non-void transactable.)

+Actions provide a unique operator, which appends the action to a transactable without changing its result:

+* `andThen(Action)` appends an Action to any _non-void_ transactable, producing a new _non-void_ transactable with the same number of inputs, executing the action as its last step.
+The result of the initial transactable will be used as the result of the combined transactable.

+This allows actions to be sequenced inline with other transactables.

+Merges provide two unique operators, which combine other transactables:

+* `intoLeft` appends a Merge to any non-void transactable _other than a Merge_, passing the result of the transactable into the left argument of the Merge.

+* `intoRight` appends a Merge to any non-void transactable _other than a Merge_, passing the result of the transactable into the right argument of the Merge.

+These operators allow multiple transactable sequences to be combined pairwise.

+### Ordering

+All transaction operators force the ordering of their operands to sequence directly.
+For example, combining an action with a query using

+    Action<Transaction> a = ...;
+    Query<Transaction, String> b = ...;

+    Query<Transaction, String> combined = a.andThen(b);

+produces a Query that performs `a`, and then immediately performs `b`.
+No further operator will insert steps between `a` and `b`.

+For most sequences, this behaviour should be intuitive.
+However, Merge steps can be sequenced in multiple ways, and this library provides only limited tools for controlling that sequence.
+For example:

+    Query<Transaction, String> a = ...;
+    Query<Transaction, String> b = ...;
+    Merge<Transaction, String, String, String> c = ...;

+    Query<Transaction, String> combined =
+        a.transformedBy(b.intoLeft(c));

+This will perform `a`, then `b`, and then finally `c`, while the following:

+    Query<Transaction, String> combined =
+        b.transformedBy(a.intoRight(c));

+evaluates `b`, then `a`, and then finally `c`.

 ## Lifts

 Non-transactable functions can be embedded in transactor sequences using